 Securing your MS SQL Server against SQL injection attack is crucial to safeguard data, comply with regulations, maintain business continuity, protect your organization's reputation, and mitigate the financial and legal risks associated with security breaches.
 To secure and protect your SQL Server against SQL injection attacks, you can take the following steps:

-• Prepared Statements: You can use a prepared statement with a parameterized query to mitigate SQL injection.
+You can use a prepared statement with a parameterized query to mitigate the chances of SQL injection attack.
 Parameters should have predefined name and the type of data.
 For example, if you define a parameter as an integer type, you will not be able to add OR or UNION operators.

-Input validation refers to the process of inspecting and validating data provided by external sources to expected formats, data types, and various constraints, before they are used in the system.
+Input validation refers to the process of inspecting and validating data provided by external sources to ensure it is according to the expected formats, data types, and various constraints, before using in the system.

 The principle of least privilege (PoLP) is a well-known concept of information security.
 This concept states that “a user must be given minimum level of access (or permissions) needed to perform the job.”
 Limiting permissions during the interaction with the database reduces the risk of SQL injection.
 Administrative privileges must be avoided first and the database users and systems must be grouped based on their roles.